naparuba/tanuki-www/content/pages/docs/agent/encryption.md

 ...
 ```

-All nodes within a Consul cluster must share the same encryption key in
+All nodes within a XXX cluster must share the same encryption key in
 order to send and receive cluster information.

 # RPC Encryption with TLS

-Consul supports using TLS to verify the authenticity of servers and clients.
+XXX supports using TLS to verify the authenticity of servers and clients.
 For this
-to work, Consul requires that all clients and servers have key pairs that are generated
+to work, XXX requires that all clients and servers have key pairs that are generated
 by a single Certificate Authority.
 This can be a private CA, used only internally.
 The
 CA then signs keys for each of the agents.
 [Here](https://langui.sh/2009/01/18/openssl-self-signed-ca/)
 is a tutorial on generating both a CA and signing keys using OpenSSL.

-There are a number of things to consider when setting up TLS for Consul.
+There are a number of things to consider when setting up TLS for XXX.
 Either we can
 use TLS just to verify the authenticity of the servers, or we can also verify the authenticity
 of clients.
 The former can be used to prevent unauthorized access.
 This behavior is controlled
 using either the `verify_incoming` and `verify_outgoing` [options](/docs/agent/options.html).

-If `verify_outgoing` is set, then agents verify the authenticity of Consuls for outgoing
+If `verify_outgoing` is set, then agents verify the authenticity of XXXs for outgoing
 connections.
 This means server nodes must present a certificate signed by the `ca_file` that
 the agent has.
 This option must be set on all agents, and there must be a `ca_file` provided
 to check the certificate against.
 If this is set, then all server nodes must have an appropriate